peterkmurphy/toytracks/design.md

 This represents an item being sold by a seller.
 It represents such information as name, description, category, and photo.

-### Sale
+### Transaction

-This represents a sale of an Item (or an attempted sale of an Item) to a Buyer.
+This represents a transaction - a sale, or an attempted sale - of an Item.
 This information also records the success (or failure) of the Buyer purchasing the Item from the Seller.
-There are two types of Sales in the system.
+There are two types of Transactions in the system.

 ### Outright Sale

-These are Sales from one Seller to one Buyer at a particular time, at a fixed price.
+These are Transactions where an Item is sold from one Seller to one Buyer at a particular time, at a fixed price.

+*Note*: in practice, Outright Sale would have an additional constraint: Buyers cannot buy Items from themselves.

 ### Auction